top of page

 • Immune support: Massage lowers inflammatory cytokines.

-• Mental health benefits: Promotes calm, connection, and improved sleep.
+• Mental health benefits: It promotes calm, connection, and improved sleep.

 Different massage modalities have unique effects:

-• Swedish massage: Strong parasympathetic activation through slow, rhythmic strokes.
+• Swedish massage: This technique promotes strong parasympathetic activation through slow, rhythmic strokes.

-• Deep tissue: Releases muscular tension that can restrict nervous system communication.
+• Deep tissue massage: This method releases muscular tension that can restrict nervous system communication.

-• Abdominal massage: Directly stimulates vagal pathways via the gut-brain axis.
+• Abdominal massage: This directly stimulates vagal pathways via the gut-brain axis.

 Integration: Touch + Self-Regulation Practices

-CST and massage pair beautifully with the vagus nerve practices we’ve already covered:
+CST and massage pair beautifully with the vagus nerve practices we’ve already covered.
+Here are some ways to integrate them into your routine:

 • Before or after meditation: Massage primes the nervous system for deeper mindfulness.